 The Association evaluates investment securities with unrealized losses for impairment on a quarterly basis.
-As part of this assessment, it was evaluated and concluded that the Association does not intend to sell the security, or it is more likely than not that the Association would be required to sell the security prior to recovery of the amortized cost basis.
-The Association also evaluates whether credit impairment exists by comparing the present value of expected cash flows to the securities amortized cost basis.
+As part of this assessment, it was concluded that the Association does not intend to sell the security, or it is not more likely than not that the Association would be required to sell the security prior to recovery of the amortized cost basis.
+The Association also evaluates whether credit impairment exists by comparing the present value of expected cash flows to the amortized cost basis of the security.
 Credit impairment, if any, is recorded as an ACL for debt securities.
-At March 31, 2023, the Association does not consider any unrealized losses to be credit-related and an allowance for credit losses is not necessary.
+At September 30, 2023, the Association does not consider any unrealized losses to be creditrelated and an allowance for credit losses is not necessary.